tryton/trytond/doc/ref/models/models.rst

     Yield tuples (record, name, icon) for records matching text.
     It is used for the global search.

+.. classmethod:: ModelStorage.count()

+    Return an estimation of the number of records stored.

 .. classmethod:: ModelStorage.browse(ids)

     Return a list of record instance for the ``ids``.